tracim/tracim/docs/development/frontend_build.md

 # Working in frontend

+## Frontend architecture

+Tracim frontend is split in `apps`.
+`Apps` are standalone React apps.
+`frontend/` folder is Tracim core.
+Each apps are folders starting with `frontend_app_*`.
+`frontend_lib` is a library for reusable components in any apps.
+`frontend_vendors` build the common vendor libraries to multiple apps (eg. React, date-fns, ...)

+## Install frontend

-To install the frontend dependencies, run the script:
+To install the frontend dependencies, run:

 ```bash
 ./install_frontend_dependencies.sh